Tommy Byrne (baseball): Baseball career

-Byrne was a hard-thrower pitcher who never hesitated to pitch inside, but he had really struggled with his control most of his career, earning him the nickname "Wild Man".
+Byrne was a hard-throwing pitcher who never hesitated to pitch inside, but he had struggled with his control most of his career, earning him the nickname "Wild Man".

 After making his debut on April 27, 1943, he had four years with more than 130 innings pitched and more than 6 walks per nine innings, a record later tied by Nolan Ryan.
 Byrne led the league in hit batsmen five times and in walks three times.
-Despite his wildness, he won 15 games twice (1949–50) and enjoyed a career season in 1955 with a 16–5 record and a 3.15 ERA, and led the league in winning percentage (.762).
+Despite his wildness, he won 15 games twice (1949–50) and enjoyed a career season in 1955 with a 16–5 record and a 3.15 earned run average, and led the league in winning percentage (.762).

-But Byrne was a dangerous hitter.
+Despite his struggles on the mound, Byrne excelled offensively.
 He hit well enough during his career to be called on by his managers for pinch-hitting duties.
-He batted .238 in his career (143-for-601) with 14 home runs and 98 RBI in 377 games, including two grand slams and 80 pinch hits.
+He batted .238 in his career (143-for-601) with 14 home runs and 98 runs batted in during 377 games, including two grand slams.